tud-hri/joan/docs/setup-carla-windows.md

 !!!
 Note
     If you are a TU Delft student working on one of the TUD computers with CARLA installed, you can skip these instructions.
 Go to the [setup guide for installing on TUD shared hardware](setup-on-tud-shared-hardware.md) instead.

+!!!
+Note
+    If you want to do a clean install of CARLA, Python etc. on a TUD PC (if it's a new PC, or when you want to upgrade Python or Unreal Engine), first ask one of the JOAN developer team on Slack or your supervisor.
+Next, you need to do all the installations on the `localadmin` account to make everything available for all users.
 ---
 These instructions are are heavily based on the awesome documentation provided by the CARLA team.
 If you get stuck somewhere, you could have a look at [their documentation](https://carla.readthedocs.io/en/latest/) as well.